openforis/accuracy-assessment/aa_analysis/doc.rst

 -   **Reference Data**:  this refers to the table that you classified and exported in the previous section.
 It will contain a column that identifies the map output class for each point as well as a column for the value from the image interpreter (validation classification).

-    -   For projects completed in CEO: Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL in `section 4.3.2`_.
+    -   For projects completed in CEO: Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL.
     -   For projects completed in CEO-SEPAL bridge:
         -   Check that you are logged out of the Collect Earth Online website.
         -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO url**.
 You can also click the **Paste CEO url from clipboard** button.